megbedell/astro-dataviz/README.md

 The `interactive_exoplanets.ipynb` notebook demonstrates interactive plotting (tooltips, scroll and zoom, cross-linking plots, etc) with bokeh and altair.
 In this example, we use properties of confirmed exoplanets to make a mass-radius diagram.

-The `interactive_gaia.ipynb` notebook scales this up to large datasets with vaex and holoviews.
+The `interactive_gaia.ipynb` notebook ~~scales this up to large datasets with vaex and holoviews~~ is an unfinished look at using vaex and holoviews to view Gaia data.
+Although it's not extremely usable at the moment, it does contain links to other tutorials that may be helpful.

 ## Required software